============================================================

 TOML Config

 Cosine CLI can be configured through multiple sources: TOML configuration files, command-line flags, and environment variables.
-This guide covers all configuration options with complete examples.
+This guide covers user config, repository config, and MCP config as separate files because each file has its own schema.

-Your personal settings, API tokens, and global preferences.
-Keep this file private — it contains secrets!
+Your personal settings and global preferences.
+Keep this file private because it can contain provider preferences and local project mappings.

 # ============================================================